 For me, the perfectionist and list-maker part are definitely the case.
 Before my brother moved off to college, he lived two doors down from me, and let’s just say he wasn’t the cleanest.
 Thanks to my OCD instincts, I have vivid memories of locking him out of his room and taking three hours to clean, until it finally met my standard of perfection.
 To this day when I visit him at college, I can be found either cleaning his room, or even worse, his kitchen.
 (Update: Mom and I decided to stop this enabling activity.
 So, all adult children are on their own to maintain their spaces.
 It is up to each person to maintain or not to maintain their living space.)

 Interestingly, statistics prove that firstborns often fill positions of high authority or achievement, as well as highly represented by Rhodes scholars and university professors.
 In a group of fifty pastors, 43 of them raised their hands as firstborns!
 When it comes to presidents, a significant amount of them happen to be firstborns.
 In fact, 28 of our 44 US presidents have been firstborns or functional firstborns.
 A current study aired on CNN stated that “firstborns’ IQs tend to be higher than those of their younger siblings.”
 Why?
 Some people believe that it is because as a firstborns, children have their parent’s exclusive attention until another sibling comes along.
 Because of this, the oldest becomes more responsible, which increases brain power.
-Not to mention, the oldest child often carries their parents dreams’, so they natually strive to do more, and outdo all their siblings.
+Not to mention, the oldest child often carries their parents dreams’, so they naturally strive to do more, and outdo all their siblings.

 Middle Child – A Mystery, Social, Misplaced, Maverick, Faithful in Marriage

 Surprisingly, middle borns are the most likely to spend time with their peer group than any other birth order group.
 I can definitely vouch for this one, because it’s true for both of my middle siblings.
 They are always the most eager to go to any social activity, and are usually are the ones who make us late, because they’re “socializing.”
-A little boy recently moved into our neighborhood, who happens to be my brother's age.
+A little boy recently moved into our neighborhood, who happens to be my middle brother’s age.
 The day his family moved into their home, they became fast friends.
-My brother will do literally anything to spend time with his new friend during the week, so we refer to him as the "carrot."
+My brother will do literally anything to spend time with his new friend during the week, so we refer to him as the “carrot.”
 Although my brother doesn’t find it amusing, my family finds it hilarious and and beyond accurate.